 Park Coronavirus ResponseThe National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and use a phased approach to increase access on a park-by-park basis.
 Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:

-All campgrounds are open.
-Reservations are required for both drive-in and backcountry camping.
+Campgrounds are open.
+Reservations are required for both drive-in and backcountry camping - even in winter.

 We ask the public to please recreate safely and responsibly.
 Practice social distancing, avoid crowds and high-risk outdoor activities, and follow Leave No Trace principles.
 In seeking outdoor recreation, follow CDC guidance to prevent the spread of infectious diseases and comply with state and local guidance.